vtsiolkas/tmuxession/README.md

   script that "recreates" the session from start.
 By default, the script is saved in tmuxession's data directory (usually `~/.local/share/tmuxession/`) using the name of the current directory as the script name.
-- You can run `tmuxession edit` to edit the script.
+- You can run `tmuxession edit` to edit the saved session script.
 This is recommended in order to review the commands that were captured running inside the session's panes and make any necessary changes.
 - You can then run `tmuxession restore` from the same directory to restore the session.
 This will run the script created by `tmuxession save`, recreate the session and attach to it. `tmuxession restore` should be run outside of tmux.
+- Alternatively, you can run `tmuxession list` to see all saved sessions and pick one to restore regardless of the cwd.
+This is useful if you have multiple saved sessions and want to switch between them quickly.

+When restoring a session, `tmuxession` checks if a session with the same name is already running.
+If it is, it will prompt you to either attach to the existing session, kill it and restore the saved session, or restore the saved session with a different name.

 _Note:_ If you are a Neovim user, `tmuxession` works well with the [auto-session](https://github.com/rmagatti/auto-session) nvim plugin, which